Tirunesh Dibaba: Personal life

 Tirunesh is married to 2004 and 2008 Olympic 10,000 meter silver medallist Sileshi Sihine and they have a son, Nathan Sileshi, born in March 2015.
-She gave birth to a second child named Allon, at an unspecified date but announced the birth on her Instagram profile in January 2020.
+She gave birth to a second child named Allon.
 She had a third child in 2021.

 After the Beijing Olympics, her club, the Prisons Police, bestowed the rank of Chief Superintendent for her services to club and country.
 Tirunesh has an honorary doctorate from Addis Ababa University, and has a hospital on the outskirts of Addis Ababa named after her.

 She has ventured into the hotel industry by establishing an eponymous Three Star hotel, which was set to open at the end of 2013.
-Local architectural and construction firm Kellog Consult won the bid to design and build the $1.8 million hotel.

 Results

 Olympics (outdoor)

-In these track races at the Olympics, Dibaba's win–loss record against the following women is as follows:
+In these track races at the Olympics, Tirunesh's win–loss record against the following women is as follows:

 IAAF world championship events

-Dibaba has not participated in any edition of the IAAF World Indoor Championships.
-In other IAAF world championship races, Dibaba's win–loss record against the following women is set forth below.
+Tirunesh has not participated in any edition of the IAAF World Indoor Championships.
+In other IAAF world championship races, Tirunesh's win–loss record against the following women is set forth below.
 Only event finals are counted.
 A "did not finish" (DNF) is counted as a loss to everyone who completed the race.
 A "did not start" is treated as being absent from the race.